 Listen to Quietmusic anytime and anywhere by subscribing to QUIETMUSIC PLUS.
-For $60 a year (or $5/month), you’ll receive each week’s three-hour-long Sunday program delivered to your email inbox, with the ability to download the files to your computer, IPod or mobile device.
+For $5/month, you’ll receive each week’s three-hour-long Sunday program delivered to your email inbox, with the ability to download the files to your computer, IPod or mobile device.
 (These files are 192k/MP3).
 It’s like getting a weekly audio magazine, filled with music mixes from your own personal DJ.

 I am using the superb audio delivery platform SOUNDCLOUD as my vehicle to deliver these files to you.

 Basically, this is how it works.
 Each week you’ll get an email from me with links to a “set” of three private tracks.
 You have a choice of how you want to listen; you can either listen to the tracks on the soundcloud website, or download each track to your own computer.